 Important terms to remember:

-where t: Time is taken by the individual bacterium for the cell division into two.
+- t: Time is taken by the individual bacterium for the cell division into two.

-And n: Number of generations.
+- n: Number of generations.

-Where, n: Number of generation
+- n: Number of generations.

 Phases of the Growth Curve

-- First, take the sample of bacteria.
+- First, take the fresh bacterial sample.